Map of State of New York – Cities, Geography, Counties & Stats (2024)

 New York City hosts around 800 spoken languages

-New York is linguistically diverse, with nearly 30% of residents speaking a language other than English at home.
+Linguistically diverse, with nearly 30% of residents speaking a language other than English at home.

 Spanish is the most commonly spoken non-English language, followed by Chinese, Russian, and Italian.